Consensys/doc.teku/docs/index.md

 * Runs the Beacon node synchronization and consensus.
 * Proposes and attests blocks.
 * Provides enterprise focused metrics with Prometheus.
-* Has REST APIs for managing Eth 2.0 node operations.
+* Has REST APIs for managing consensus layer node operations.
 * Has external key management to manage validator signing keys.

-## New to Ethereum 2.0?
+## New to Teku?

 Get started by running Teku with Docker or installing Teku.
 You can: